-- Stage two will consist of data gathering in four contrasting case study sites (countries) in Europe where nursing is at different stages of development.
+- Stage 2: data gathering in four contrasting case study sites (countries) in Europe where nursing is at different stages of development.

-- The final phase (stage three) will consist of engaging with the onco-policy community and ensuring that we engage them in sharing the findings from phases one and two, as well as how to promote nursing better in different political or health contexts within Europe.
+- Stage 3: engaging with the onco-policy community and sharing the findings from phases one and two; looking at how to promote nursing better in different political or health contexts within Europe.

-This project will, throughout its trajectory, involve the EONS board members and all of the four working groups.
+This project will involve the EONS board members and all of the four EONS working groups.
 The Research Working Group (RWG) will be chiefly responsible for carrying out the first stage, the systematic review.

 Protocol for study